Share this article

 Happiness

 Wondering, “why does my dog stick her tongue out when I pet her?”
 Good news!
 It probably means they’re happy to see you.
-You can tell your dog is happy when they wag their tail, have relaxed body language and soft ears.
-They might even shower you with big slobbery dog kisses by licking you as a sign of loooove.
+You can tell your dog is happy when they wag their tail, and have relaxed body language and soft ears.
+They might even shower you with big slobbery dog kisses by licking your hands, your face, or anywhere else as a sign of loooove.

 Relaxation